civican/legisinfo/44-1/bills/S-6/bill_text.md

 ### Section (2)

-The notice must either be delivered personally to the owner or importer of the animal or thing or to the person having possession, care or control of it or be sent to the owner, importer or person by any method that provides proof of delivery or by any prescribed method.
+The notice must either be delivered personally to the owner or importer of the animal or thing or to the person having possession, care or control of it or be sent to the **owner, importer** or **person** by **any method that provides proof of delivery or by any prescribed method**.

 ### Section 119